-Assessments usually take 4-6weeks.
+Assessments for longer term therapy usually take 4-6weeks.

 The clinician allocated to your child will make an appointment with you to get as much background about your child as possible to help them understand your child better.
 The clinician will make an assessment of the child or young person within the context of their family and community.